 \subsection{Weed Data}

-Weed data is the foundation for developing and benchmarking weed identification methods, and sensing technologies will determine what weed data can be acquired and what weed management practice can be developed~\cite{machleb2020sensor}.
-While various sensing techniques like ultrasound , LiDAR (Light Detection And Ranging) and optoelectronic sensors were used for simple differentiation between weeds and crops, image-based weed identification has gained increasing interests due to the advances of various imaging techniques.
+Weed data is the foundation for developing and benchmarking weed recognition methods, and sensing technologies will determine what weed data can be acquired and what weed management practice can be developed~\citep{machleb2020sensor}.
+While various sensing techniques like ultrasound , LiDAR (Light Detection And Ranging) and optoelectronic sensors were used for simple differentiation between weeds and crops, image-based weed recognition has gained increasing interests due to the advances of various imaging techniques.

-Multispectral imaging captures light energy within specific wavelength ranges or bands of the electromagnetic spectrum, which can capture information beyond visible wavelength \cite{farooq2018analysis}.
+Multispectral imaging captures light energy within specific wavelength ranges or bands of the electromagnetic spectrum, which can capture information beyond visible wavelength \citep{farooq2018analysis}.
 For example, hyperspectral images consist of many contiguous and narrow bands; near infrared (NIR) imaging uses a subset of the infrared band, as the pigment in plant leaves, chlorophyll, strongly absorbs red and blue visible light and reflects near infrared.
-Driven by the low cost RGB cameras and the significant progresses in computer vision, RGB images have been increasingly used (e.g.~\cite{olsen2019deepweeds}).
-In addition, some studies involved depth images (the distance between the image plane and each pixel) and RGB images using sensors such as the Kinect v2.
+Driven by the low cost RGB cameras and the significant progresses in computer vision, RGB images have been increasingly used (e.g.~\citep{olsen2019deepweeds}). \kun{In addition, some studies involved the fusion of depth (the distance between the image plane and each pixel) and RGB images using sensors such as the Kinect v2.
 The result improved segmentation from 76.4\% for colour-only, to 96.6\% for broccoli \citep{gai2020automated}. }

-The availability of rich public datasets in the field plays a key role in facilitating the development of new algorithms specific to weed identification tasks.
+The availability of rich public datasets in the field plays a key role in facilitating the development of new algorithms specific to weed recognition tasks.
 In recent years, a number of in-crop weed datasets have been made public, as shown in Fig. \ref{fig:dataset_samples}, and will be reviewed in the rest of this section.

-\textbf{Bccr-segset} \cite{NguyenThanhLe2019} contains 30,000 RGB images with pixel-wise annotations collected of canola (\textit{Brassica napus}), maize (\textit{Zea mays}) and wild radish (\textit{Raphanus raphanistrum}).
+\textbf{Bccr-segset} \citep{NguyenThanhLe2019} contains 30,000 RGB images with pixel-wise annotations collected of canola (\textit{Brassica napus}), maize (\textit{Zea mays}) and wild radish (\textit{Raphanus raphanistrum}).
 The images were acquired using an gantry-system mounted above an indoor growth facility across multiple growth stages.